Do Shared Memories Still Exist if One Party is Trying Really Hard to Forget?: Notes on Losing 5 Years of Travel

 How much of a shared memory depends on both parties holding on to it?
 How much is lost when one (or both) decides they no longer want it?

-9 thoughts on “Do Shared Memories Still Exist if One Party is Trying Really Hard to Forget?: Notes on Losing 5 Years of Travel”
+9 responses to “Do Shared Memories Still Exist if One Party is Trying Really Hard to Forget?: Notes on Losing 5 Years of Travel”

 It seems the hard part of what you’re saying is that there are other people who have decided they don’t want a part in those shared memories at all anymore.